yunisord/EmployeeApp/README.md

 ## Step-by-Step Instructions

 ### 1. Clone the Repository
-Clone the repository to your local machine using Git.
+Clone the repository to your local machine using Git from the **master branch**.

 git clone https://github.com/yunisord/EmployeeApp.git